Monumento al Partigiano, Bergamo

-The Monumento al Partigiano or Monument to the Partisan is a bronze monument places in Piazza Matteoti corner with Viale Papa Giovanni XXIII in the lower town of Bergamo, region of Lombardy, Italy.
-The monument by Giacomo Manzu commemorates the deaths of partisans killed by fascist forces during the World War II.
+The Monumento al Partigiano or Monument to the Partisan is a bronze monument in Piazza Matteotti, Bergamo, Italy.
+The monument by Giacomo Manzù commemorates the deaths of partisans killed by fascist forces during the World War II.
 The monument is in the same park, in a spot just northeast of the monument of Vittorio Emanuele II, and across the viale from the Teatro Donizetti.

 Description

 The monument consists of a tall rectangular bronze slab: on one side is a poetic inscription by the sculptor, and on the other are two human figures.
-The figures depict on the right, a young woman with short hair with an oversize gown that droops revealing one shoulder, steps forward as if to touch the figure on the right, which is a young man, apparently limp and dead, tied by his feet to a trestle with his shirt falling down to his shoulder and arms drooping down.
+The figures depict on the left, a young woman with short hair with an oversize gown that droops revealing one shoulder, steps forward as if to touch the figure on the right, which is a young man, apparently limp and dead, tied by his feet to a trestle with his shirt falling down to his shoulder and arms drooping down.
 On the bronze wall of the slab, above the girl is a noose-like tangle of rope.
 Other markings appear twig like on the surface.
 On the opposite side is a poem.